carlos-gmartin/Financial-Truth-Guard/README.TXT

 To install Financial Truth Guard locally, follow these steps:

 1. Clone this repository to your local machine.
-2. Install the required Python packages using pip:
+2. Install the required Python packages using pip, possible start a new env for this:
 `pip install -r requirements.txt`
 3. Run the Django development server:
 `python manage.py runserver`